Skip to main content

 Refund

 If you're eligible for a refund, the IRS needs to know how you’d like to receive it.
-In your tax questionnaire, please choose one of the following three options:
+In your tax questionnaire, please choose one of the following options for receiving your tax refund:

-• Direct deposit to a U.S. bank account (Recommended)
+• Direct deposit to a U.S. bank account, or

 Identity Protection PIN (if applicable)